wp-plugins/post-status-menu-items/readme.txt

 == Description ==

 This plugin is useful for people who regularly use all or most of the post statuses.
-Posts, Pages, and Custom Post Types are all supported by the plugin with options to toggle menu statuses on/off for each post type. __Posts are the only status for which the menu items are enabled by default.__
+Posts, Pages, and Custom Post Types are all supported by the plugin with options to toggle menu statuses on/off for each post type. __Posts are the only post type for which the post status menu items are enabled by default.__

 The plugin adds the following post statuses to to the Dashboard's submenus: Drafts, Pending, Scheduled, Published, Private, and Trash.
 Each post status is followed by the number of posts in that status (e.g. "Drafts (17)").
-Statuses with 0 posts are not displayed
+Statuses with 0 posts are not displayed.

 == Installation ==